-As highlighted earlier non-shaft related activities are under temporary curtailment and the Corporation is completing an updated Integrated Feasibility Study targeted for release in April 2015.
+The Corporation is completing an updated Integrated Feasibility Study targeted for release in May 2015.
 After the results of this feasibility study are in hand, the Corporation will be in a position to reassess the development options available for Pumpkin Hollow, and the available sources of financing, in the context of the market at that time.
-The options include a staged development (Stage 1 underground and Stage 2 open pit), and the "integrated" development option with a single large process facility and dual sources of mill feed.
+The options include a staged development (Stage 1 underground and Stage 2 open pit), and the "integrated" development option with a single large process facility and dual sources of mill feed from the open pit deposit and underground deposit.
+Under either scenario production could commence as early as 2018 subject to receipt of funding.